Many things in real estate can lead a broker straight to court and a costly lawsuit. Commingling of funds is one of those things.

 Why separate accounts are important in real estate transactions

-It’s essential to have client funds stored in a trust account separate from your brokerage business accounts and any personal funds.
+It’s essential to have funds belonging to your clients stored in a trust account separate from your brokerage business accounts and any personal funds.
 “Client funds” includes buyer deposits, security deposits for tenants, and all other funds.

 Funding can only be legally commingled for investment purposes, for example, collecting funds from individual investors for a real estate investment trust.
 In this case, all investors need to be aware funds are being commingled, and you’ll need an agreement so all parties are aware of the purpose of the funding and under what conditions it will be spent.